conanite/protopack/README.md

 # Protopack

-Protopack knows how to load object definitions from yml files and apply them to your object repository.
-It's built to work with ActiveRecord but doesn't depend on any component of Rails.
+Protopack knows how to load object definitions (prototypes) from packages of yml files and apply them to your object repository.
+It's built to work seamslessly with ActiveRecord but doesn't depend on any component of Rails.

-TODO: Write a gem description

 ## Installation